The best ways to relieve stress naturally

 It can make it hard to meet deadlines.
 It can make it hard to say organized.

-Not to mention it depletes some of the most crucial vitamins for mental health such as thiamine, magnesium, B vitamins, and can lead to depression and exacerbate depression and anxiety.
+Not to mention it depletes some of the most crucial vitamins for mental health such as thiamine, magnesium, and B vitamins, and can lead to depression and exacerbate depression and anxiety.

 I love essential oils.
 And there are many ways of using them to relieve stress.
 You can add oils such as Lavender to your bath.
 Infusing essential oils can help relieve stress.